 Model & Strategy

-to waste.
+The Collaborative for Fresh Produce (CFP) is a game-changing solution to put more fresh produce into food banks and onto the plates of their beneficiaries.
+CFP works directly with growers to source fresh produce that would otherwise be rejected by retailers and often goes to waste.
 They obtain the produce at a low or zero cost, and manage the logistics of getting it to food banks, “breaking bulk” into shipments that are the right size and mix for each individual community.
 CFP believes that the solution for getting more fresh produce to hungry people is through the use of technology and supply chain expertise rather than through adding more warehouses.
 The CFP grew from a pilot program managed by Feeding Texas, the state association of food banks and an affiliate of the country’s largest hunger relief organization Feeding America.

-CFP has grown beyond serving just Texas food banks and now regularly delivers produce to food banks in Louisiana, Arkansas and Colorado.
+CFP has grown beyond serving only Texas food banks and now regularly delivers produce to food banks in Louisiana, Arkansas, New Mexico, Georgia, Oklahoma, Indiana, Minnesota, and Colorado.